 We recommend that the Government reconsider the selection of the financial services sector as a priority growth sector for the industrial strategy.
-If included, a Sector Plan for financial services should prioritise 'market shaping' objectives rather than pursuing overall sector growth.
+If included, a Sector Plan for financial services should prioritise 'market shaping' objectives rather than pursuing overall growth of the financial sector.

-There is a wealth of empirical evidence illustrating that above a certain threshold, there is a negative relationship between financial sector growth and the growth of the wider economy (see: BIS Working Paper No. 381: Reassessing the Impact of Finance on Growth.
-(2012); SPERI: The UK's finance curse?
-Costs and processes (2018)).
-Conflict between the growth of the financial sector and support for the real economy occur via various channels, including:
+There is a wealth of empirical evidence illustrating that above a certain threshold, there is a negative relationship between financial sector growth and the growth of the wider economy.5

+Conflict between the growth of the financial sector and the real economy occur through various channels, including: